Rdassy/Predictive_Senescence/README.md

 <br/><br/>

 This is just one example of how Tableau allows users to interact with different elements in our data but there are many more.
 For more information please go [here.](https://help.tableau.com/current/pro/desktop/en-us/actions_dashboards.htm)

 <br/><br/>

+## **<p align="center">Potential future research</p>**

+For the sake of meeting deadlines, this project was fairly limited in scope.
+There are still many questions which may require further investigation among which are the following:

+- How do environmental factors change telomere length?
+- Does the presence of dominant birds influence survival rates of the other birds?
+- Does pedigree influence telomere length?

+<br/><br/>